8th Grade: Get ready for the big time.

 Explore careers.

 This year, you might start using the Next Steps Idaho college and career readiness resources in class or with a counselor during your advisory period.
-If not, explore these resources on your own.

 Next Steps